MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-list-listoffields.md

 # required metadata

 title: LISTOFFIELDS ER function
-description: This topic provides information about how the LISTOFFIELDS ER function is used.
+description: This topic provides information about how the LISTOFFIELDS Electronic reporting (ER) function is used.
 author: NickSelin
 manager: kfend
 ms.date: 12/12/2019